112Nisha/PortfolioPrediction/ideas.md

 ## TO-DOs
-- Three separate frontier graphs, not one.
 - Plot the point corresponding to the weights they gave + arrow to the point we recommend.
+- Show the metrics for the recommended portfolio properly.
+- Make sure graphs work for more than 2 stocks.
 - Add backtesting graph

-- Change so that user can enter any stock code and we download.
+- Add docs.
+- Create a maximum limit of 5 stocks and select only from a list of stocks.
 - Add code to periodically update our data.

 ## DONE
+- Three separate frontier graphs, not one.
 - Create interactive frontiers for variance,var,cvar

-POSTPROCESS WEIGHTS!!!
+- POSTPROCESS WEIGHTS!!!

 ## Outputs
 1. Efficent frontier, where the point they gave is, where the point we are giving is (arrow)
 3. Minimum variance portfolio, possibly with desired return value.
 4. Backtesting graphs

 Should we include other risk measures??

 ## Considerations
 1. What estimators? -- shrinkage/sample? historical mean/capm?